ZeppyXD/Z-Builder-Source-C-Sharp/README.md

 - Builder with some features like trace, recover, etc<br/>
 - Up to date decoder
 # How to use:
 Compile the source code.
 You need to obfuscate it yourself.
-You probably have to replace the license link
+You probably have to replace the license link and add the AntiDelete